ActianCorp/Vector-TPC-DS-Scripts/README.md

     2. $2 - Data Generation Threads.
 The no. of threads to be used for data generation.
             Default = 4.
             TPC provide no recommendation as to optimum threads but a decent rule of thumb is CPUs * COREs / 2
+    3. $3 - Data Directory.
+Override the directory used for transient data files.
+            Default = 'TPC DS Installation Dir'/DATA_GENERATED.
+            Allows the specification of a directory in a file system with adequate space when generating large data volumes.

 The results of the TPC style tests can be found in ${LOGDIR} where this by is by default the directory 'LOG_FILES' directly below the install directory.
 Output in this directory includes: